Inpatient Rehab in Virginia

 Mount Regis Center - Salem, VA

-Mount Regis Center is an inpatient rehab situated in Salem, VA.
+Mount Regis Center is an inpatient drug and alcohol rehab situated in Salem, Virginia.

 Location: 125 Knotbreak Road, Salem, VA 24153 in Salem County